-Our revenue derived from DepoCyt(e) and DepoDur, our products manufactured by us and sold by our commercial partners, is comprised of two components: supply revenue and royalties.
+Our revenue that is derived from DepoCyt(e) and DepoDur is comprised of two components: supply revenue and royalties.
+We manufacture these products, which are then sold to our commercial partners.
 Supply revenue is derived from a contractual supply price paid to us by our commercial partners.
 Royalties are recognized as the product is sold by our commercial partners and is typically calculated as a percentage of the net selling price, which is net of discounts, returns, and allowances incurred by our commercial partners.
 Accordingly, the primary factors that determine our revenues derived from DepoCyt(e) and DepoDur are:

-- the level of orders submitted by our commercial partners; - the timing of running manufacturing lots sold to our commercial partners; - the level of prescription and institutional demand for our products; - unit sales prices; - · the amount of gross-to-net sales adjustments realized by our commercial partners; and - exchange rates on European sales, denominated in euros, that are repatriated in dollars.
+- the level of orders submitted by our commercial partners; - the timing of running manufacturing lots sold to our commercial partners; - the level of prescription and institutional demand for our products; - unit sales prices; - the amount of gross-to-net sales adjustments realized by our commercial partners; and - exchange rates on European sales, denominated in euros, that are repatriated in dollars.